cloudbase/ovs/INSTALL.Windows.md

 Note: you may have to restart the machine for the settings to take effect.

 03> In the Virtual Switch Manager configuration you can enable the Open vSwitch Extension on an existing switch or create a new switch.
-If you are using an existing switch, make sure to enable the "Allow Management OS" option for VXLAN to work (covered later).

 The command to create a new switch named 'OVS-Extended-Switch' using a physical NIC named 'Ethernet 1' is:
-    % New-VMSwitch "OVS-Extended-Switch" -AllowManagementOS $true \
-                   -NetAdapterName "Ethernet 1"
+    % New-VMSwitch "OVS-Extended-Switch" -NetAdapterName "Ethernet 1"

 Note: you can obtain the list of physical NICs on the host using 'Get-NetAdapter' command.